-Sarries back on top with victory at Newcastle
+Saracens back on top with victory at Newcastle

 |Tries: Blamire, Carreras Cons: Schoeman2

-|Saracens: (26) 34
+|Saracens (26) 34

 |Tries: Lewington, Pifeleti, Lozowski, Malins 2 Cons: Farrell 3 Pen: Farrell